CarolineNjorog3/Transforming-homes-elevating-values/README.md

 <h2 style="font-size: 18px;">Data Cleaning</h2>

 We first checked for the total number of null values under all the columns.
-This allowed us to identify which values to replace considering the percentage of the missing value in comparison to the length of the respective columns and to come up with assumtions before replacing the missing values.
-Only 4 colums had missing values based on our assessment.
+This allowed us to identify which values to replace considering the percentage of the missing value in comparison to the length of the respective columns and to come up with assumptions before replacing the missing values.
+Only 4 columns had missing values based on our assessment.
 We replaced the missing values under waterfront with a "NO" with an assumption that that the datapoints where there was a NaN value represented houses that lacked a waterfront.

-We also replaced the missing values in the year renovated with the respective values in the year built taking into account an assumption that the houses that are missing values in the column year_renovated have never been renovated since they were built.
-The basment column had "?" that represented missing information and for this we replaced them with a no with an assumption that these houses have no basements.
+We also replaced the missing values in the year renovated with the respective values in the year built taking into account an assumption that the houses that are missing values in the column year renovated have never been renovated since they were built.
+The basement column had "?" that represented missing information and for this we replaced them with a no with an assumption that these houses have no basements.

 After replacing the missing values we checked again for missing values to verify that all the missing values were taken care of.
 We also created a new column(years_since_renovation) from the difference in the number of years between year_built and year_renovated to get the number of years it took for the respective houses to be renovated.

-We then checked for the data type for all the columns in the data frame and changed 'year_built','year_renovated'and 'Years_Since_Renovation' to interger values and changed the date column data type to datetime
+We then checked for the data type for all the columns in the data frame and changed 'year_built','year_renovated'and 'Years_Since_Renovation' to integer values and changed the date column data type to datetime

 <h2 style="font-size: 18px;">Outlier Detection</h2>

-We check for outliers in the price column using inter quatile range method and ploted a boxplot method. we isentied that the Number of outliers in the price column are 1153 with Lower bound for outliers being -162500.0 and the Upper bound being 1129500.0.
+We check for outliers in the price column using inter quartile range method and plotted a boxplot method.
+We iassessed that the Number of outliers in the price column are 1153 with Lower bound for outliers being -162500.0 and the Upper bound being 1129500.0.

 <p align="center">
   <img src="images/Outlier chat.png" alt="Sample Image">